LazoYoung/MyIndieRPG/README.md

-# SAO-RPG
+# Overview
-A Simple 2D Role Playing Game running on Linux terminal to simulate the concept of Sword Art Online.
+A Simple 2D Role Playing Game running on Linux terminal.
 This is a WIP project.

 # Compatibility